 According to the World Health Organization (WHO), U.S. pesticide use doubled from 1960 to 1980.
 Levels have remained stable or been reduced since that time.
 However, pesticide use in third world countries for export crops has increased to the point that they represent 99% of the human deaths by pesticides.

 Rather than risking the uncertainties of political negotiations, accidental overuse, and the inevitable pesticide resistance, there are alternatives to pesticide use.
 First, be sure to identify the pests causing problems.
-If you are dealing with bagrada bugs, they will simply fly away until the toxins have dissipated.
+If you are dealing with bagrada bugs, don't bother spraying.
+They will simply fly away until the toxins have dissipated.

 After identifying the pest and deciding how much you can tolerate, other methods can be used to combat pests on a small scale.
-As for my aphids, I could simply spray the plants each evening with a heavy stream of water.
-Rather than applying fungicides to my roses to prevent rust and brown spot, I place a large fan at the end of the row each morning to reduce moisture levels.
+As for my aphids, I could simply spray the plants each evening with a heavy stream of water from the hose.
+Rather than applying fungicides to my roses to prevent rust and brown spot, I place a large fan at the end of the row each damp morning to reduce moisture levels.